Phineas Lyman

-Phineas Lyman (1716–1774) was a colonial American soldier known for his service in the provincial British Army of the French and Indian War.
+Major-General Phineas Lyman (1716 – October 10, 1774) was an American military officer and politician who served in French and Indian War.
 He later led a group of New England veterans of the war to settle in the new colony of West Florida where he died shortly before the outbreak of the American Revolutionary War.
 He earned a reputation as the most experienced colonial American officer during the war.

 Early life

 Lyman was born at Durham, Connecticut.
 He graduated at Yale in 1738, was a tutor there until 1741, studied law and began practice at Suffield (which was then within the boundaries of Massachusetts).
 In 1749 he advocated the annexation of Suffield from Massachusetts.
-From 1749 to 1755 he was a member of the upper chamber of the Connecticut Legislature.
+From 1749 to 1755 he was a member of the upper chamber of the Connecticut Legislature (then known as the Council.

 French and Indian War

 In March, 1755 he was appointed a major general and was made commander in chief of the Connecticut militia force of 1000 men, which participated in the unsuccessful expedition against Crown Point.
 At the Battle of Lake George (8 September 1755), after Sir William Johnson suffered a slight wound, Lyman took command of the forces and repulsed the attack of the French and Indians.

 He was for a time in 1757 in command of Fort Edward, and in 1758 commanded the Connecticut forces in the expedition of General Abercrombie which resulted in the disastrous repulse at Ticonderoga.
 The following year he was with Lord Amherst at the capture of Crown Point and Ticonderoga and in 1760 took part in the expeditions to Oswego and Montreal.
 In 1762 he commanded the colonial contingent of Lord Albemarle's army in the capture of Havana.